 - ½ lb ground pork or lean ground chicken or beef

-- 1 cup chicken stock low-sodium or sub with cold water
+- 1 cup chicken stock low-sodium or cold water

 - 3 cloves garlic minced